rownd/dotnet/RowndSharedLib/README.md

         public RowndAuthController(RowndClient client, ILogger<RowndAuthController> logger, UserManager<IdentityUser> userManager) : base(client, logger)
         {
+            _userManager = userManager; // If provided, Rownd will attempt to match the incoming user with an existing user in the database.
-            _addNewUsersToDatabase = true;  // If you want Rownd to add users to your own database when they're first authenticated, set this to `true`
+            _addNewUsersToDatabase = true;  // If you want Rownd to add new users to the database when they're first authenticated, set this to `true` (requires `_userManager`)

-            _userManager = userManager; // When `_addNewUsersToDatabase` is `true`, you'll need to pass in a reference to your UserManager
+            _defaultAuthenticationScheme = IdentityConstants.ApplicationScheme;  // Sets the authentication scheme (default: `IdentityConstants.ApplicationScheme`)
+            _signOutRedirectUrl = "/";  // Where to redirect the user after signing out (default: "/")

         }
     }